 When it comes to the environment, there is no excuse to not care.
 Everyone should strive to live a more ecological life, privately and in business.
 However, working towards becoming a sustainable company can be a long and hard process.
 And you could have some doubts if it’s even worth it.

 But, change doesn’t start with a big company - it starts with one person.
 That’s why Elastic Email not only works as a whole company to lessen their footprint but also each individual working here tries to do their part.
 We asked the Elastic Email team about their actions to make a change in the world.
 We hope it will inspire you to take this step as well.
-However, before we talk further about the subject at hand, let’s talk about why we actually should care and care about the environment.
+However, before we talk further about the subject at hand, let’s talk about why we actually should talk about emails and the environment together.

 Why the environment is important